rustjesus/UnityGunTutorial_Part11/README.md

 NOTE:

-To fix the spraying reduce the spray amount to something like 0.25 in the FireHitscan() function, replace the old code at the start of the function with this:
+To fix the spraying, reduce the spray amount to something like 0.25 in the FireHitscan() function, replace the old code at the start of the function with this:

         if (isAimingDownSight)